Timus-Fullstack-Bootcam/odev-1-MKarasahinoglu/answers.md

 	- Array : Represents ordered data collections.
 	- Function : Represents a reusable block of code.

-#### 4. Difference Between null and undefined
+#### 4. Difference Between `null` and `undefined`
--	`null` signifies that a value has been intentionally set as absent or undefined.
+-	`null` signifies that a value has been intentionally set as absent.
 On the other hand, `undefined` indicates that a value has not been assigned or is missing.
 #### 5. What is `NaN`
-   -	Exactly, NaN stands for "Not-a-Number" and is used in JavaScript to represent the result of a mathematical operation that is undefined or unrepresentable as a real number.
+   -	`NaN` stands for "Not-a-Number" and is used in JavaScript to represent the result of a mathematical operation that is undefined or unrepresentable as a real number.
 It typically occurs when you attempt to perform an invalid operation, such as dividing zero by zero or attempting to parse a non-numeric string.
 #### 6. Ways to Add Comments in JavaScript
 -	Signle-Line Comment
 	```javascript